gep13/gep13/input/blog/oasis-concert.md

 Title: Oasis Concert
 Published: 2/11/2008
 Tags:
-- Concert
+- concert
-- Music
+- music
-- Oasis
+- oasis
 ---

 Went to see Oasis at the Exhibition Centre last night, it was an amazing concert!!!